 A lasting preventative solution to this disease does not yet exist, and it is a long process, but we are moving closer.

-A14.
-We know EEHV has been recorded in at least seven countries across the Asian elephant range in the wild – India, Nepal, Thailand, Cambodia, Laos, Indonesia (Sumatra) and Myanmar.
+A13.
+We know EEHV has been recorded in at least eight countries across the Asian elephant range in the wild – including India, Nepal, Thailand, Cambodia, Laos, Indonesia (Sumatra) and Myanmar.